 The Los Angeles Dodgers enter Friday with the best record in baseball at 76-32 and have only lost a whopping three games since July 4.
 The Dodgers are on a historic pace, but all will be for not if the team cannot continue their success when the postseason comes in October.

-The Dodgers have won the NL West the previous four seasons going on five, but they have failed to make the World Series in all four.
+The Dodgers have won the NL West the previous four seasons, and soon to be five, but they have failed to make the World Series in all four.
 To find the last time Los Angeles took part in the fall classic, you have to go back to 1988.
 The Dodgers are too good to be satisfied with not at least reaching the World Series this fall, and the pressure of coming up short the last four seasons will also be weighing on them.
-They sure do look invincible right now, but are they set up to be successful in the 2017 postseason?
+They look invincible right now, but are they set up to be successful in the 2017 postseason.

 Many will tell you that success cannot be achieved in baseball without quality starting pitching, and this gets magnified even more in the postseason.
-There are usually four turns in a postseason rotation or sometimes only three if a pitcher goes on short rest.
+There are usually four turns in a postseason rotation, and sometimes only three if a pitcher goes on short rest.

 The Dodgers have their number one slot covered with the man who has been the best pitcher in baseball for years now.
 Clayton Kershaw is 15-2 this season with an unbelievable 2.04 ERA, but these type of numbers have just become normal for Kershaw at this point.